Android 8.0 and higher mandate a minimum kernel version and kernel

 hardware description in the form of a devicetree to the kernel.
 The devicetree

-must also be available for Android to read and be able to pass vendor- and
+must also be available for Android to read, and it must be able to pass vendor-

 In Android 11,